 [What follows is the product of exchanges over an extended period of time between Tony Fry and Clive Dilnot.
 Tony Fry generated the first version, but it has been iteratively modified to an extent that it is now difficult (and perhaps not necessary) to attribute authorship to distinct parts of it.
 There are three sections - an introduction, the Manifesto itself and a justification.
-It has been written as a provocation; responses, which are very welcome, will be published in the next issue of DPP, with a deadline of 31st May - Ed.].
+It has been written as a provocation; responses, which are very welcome, will be published - Ed., April 2003.]

-Context for the Manifesto
+Context for The Manifesto